 The College will assign a person responsible for the event, who will be ensuring that:

-Freedom of speech
+Freedom of speech and academic freedom

 Free speech is fundamental to the role of Mont Rose College.